 1. Fireplaces and space heaters are the way to go

-Lighting the fireplace seems like a cosy alternative heat source that will save money.
+Lighting the fireplace seems like a cozy alternative heat source that will save money.
 Fireplaces and space heaters do indeed keep the more commonly used rooms warm, but they are not the most efficient options – or safe options.

 Space heaters will run up your energy bill, especially if you use them all the time.
-Fireplaces are better in this regard but they can cause heat loss when used as the same time as your heating system.
+Fireplaces are better in this regard but they can cause heat loss when used at the same time as your heating system.
 They tend to release all the hot air right out the chimney, causing your home to lose the heat you’re paying to pump out.

 2. Turning up the thermostat will heat the house up faster

 Patience really is the best virtue in this regard.
 Turning up the heater will not help you warm up your home any faster.
 The thermostat does not regulate the speed at which the temperature is changed – rather, it only turns the system off when the desired temperature is achieved.